 Think of the cashback you receive after shopping via these websites as a bonus, rather than an absolute guarantee.
-Sometimes there are tracking problems which mean your visit, and subsequent spending, isn't recorded (although this is very rare), other time there may be attribution issues and the online store disputes the commission payment to the cashback site.
+Sometimes, there can be tracking problems which mean your visit, and subsequent spending, isn't recorded (although this is very rare).
+Other times, there may be attribution issues and the online store disputes the commission payment to the cashback site.

 Unlike getting cashback from a retailer, you have very little consumer rights when it comes to getting money from cashback websites.
 Therefore the best way to approach it is to look at the potential cashback you may earn as a nice bonus, rather than letting it drive your purchasing decisions.

 Cashback is not your money until it's in your bank account

 It's always nice to see your cashback account start to fill up with cash after you've been spending, but the golden rule is that the money is not yours until it is in your bank account.

 The amount you see in your cashback accounts may still be subject to disputes and declined payments, plus there is always the risk that the company may go bust and leave you with no recourse to access your cashback.

 Always withdraw your cashback at the earliest opportunity

 Most cashback websites have a minimum threshold before you can withdraw your money - usually between £50 and £100.
 You should always take your money out as soon as possible, rather than let big amounts build up in your account.

 As well as missing out on any interest on the cash you have earned, if the cashback site goes bust or makes changes to its payment policy while you have a lot of money in there you could be in for a nasty shock.

 Don't make purchases based on the cashback amount